Top 10 Scottish First Dance Wedding Songs for a Ceilidh Band

 One of the most popular types of wedding music we see at a Scottish wedding is that of ceilidh music.
 Ceilidh has become the traditional type of music for Scottish weddings over the years.

 So there is a high chance you will have hired a ceilidh band for your wedding.
-With this in mind Music for Scotland who offers the top wedding bands in Glasgow have put together a list of the best first dance songs that you could have a ceilidh band perform.
+With this in mind, Music for Scotland which offers the top wedding bands in Glasgow has put together a list of the best first dance songs that you could have a ceilidh band perform.

 The first dance is a personal moment for the bride and groom and often a special song is chosen which holds meaning for the happy couple.

 Top 10 Scottish Wedding First Dance Songs for a Ceilidh Band at a Scottish Wedding